What is Mitigo?

 Ask a doctor before using opioid medicine if you are breastfeeding.
 Tell your doctor if you notice severe drowsiness or slow breathing in the nursing baby.

 How is Mitigo given?

-Follow the directions on your prescription label and read all medication guides.
+Follow the directions on your prescription label and read all medication guides or instruction sheets.
 Never use Mitigo in larger amounts, or for longer than prescribed.
-Tell your doctor if you feel an increased urge to use more of this medicine.
+Tell your doctor if you feel an increased urge to use more of Mitigo.

-Mitigo is injected into a muscle, or given as an infusion into a vein.
+Mitigo is injected into a muscle or a vein.
 This medicine injection is sometimes given with an infusion pump that controls your dosing.